-Right from the start of this pocket sized book by Harry Powers the author appears to be a bit of a pessimist as his journey takes him to Egypt for of Madeira the author says " the thoughtful traveller will view Madeira with mingled feelings.
+Right from the start of this pocket-sized book by Harry Powers the author appears to be a bit of a pessimist as his journey takes him to Egypt from Madeira the author says " the thoughtful traveler will view Madeira with mingled feelings.
 The shadows in the picture are due less to depravity (largely imported) than to sheer backwardness."
 Our guide goes on to say of Monte Carlo "It used to hide its depravity under a certain tone and elegance."

 After a "monotonous" but interesting journey to Cairo our friend tours various mosques and provides some very interesting descriptions of a few of the most important but also points out the shoddy construction and dilapidated conditions of the buildings.

-The author is clearly a learned man with great insight on the subject of the arts of the individual periods taking the reader to less viewed displays in the Cairo museum and though the authors chronology is off he is not off by that much by the middle kingdom.
+The author is clearly a learned man with great insight on the subject of the arts of the individual periods taking the reader to less viewed displays in the Cairo museum and though the authors chronology is off he is not off by that much.
 As our guide makes his way around Egypt in chronological order he describes which sites to see and those that hold little interest.

 We find ourselves at Thebes because the author wishes us to walk the temple of Mentuhotep II at Deir el Bahri talking about the architectural concept of the building.
-The author than goes on to Luxor and the period of the empire with an excellent over view of the decline of the second intermediate period with the rise of the eighteenth dynasty kings.
+The author then goes on to Luxor and the period of the empire with an excellent overview of the decline of the second intermediate period with the rise of the eighteenth dynasty kings.

 Our guide Powers gives an out of date explanation of the order of the Thutmoside rulers with the order given going: Hatshepsut and Thutmosis III,-Hatshepsut,-Thutmosis III,-Thutmosis II, not all that uncommon interpretation for the early 1920's.
 The black and white picture of Hatshepsut's obelisk is a gem.